How do I fast for spiritual purposes?

 To reiterate, sacrifice is central to Christianity.
 Jesus’ death represents the ultimate sacrifice, paying the price for our sins, and His resurrection confirms that this sacrifice was not in vain.
 By denying ourselves food, we identify with the sacrifice of Jesus, who denied His comfort to suffer for our sake.
 His resurrection also assures us that our sacrifices hold eternal value, a crucial reminder for our brothers and sisters who have faced abandonment because of their commitment to Jesus.

 Let me conclude with a caveat.
 While fasting and prayer are important, they should not devolve into extreme asceticism, as Paul condemns in his letter to the Colossians.
 The Christian life encompasses joy and sorrows, comfort and suffering, feasting and fasting.
 Severe treatment of the body is unbiblical.
-However, consistent and measured prayer and fasting can shape us into individuals willing to sacrifice.
+However,a consistent lifestyle prayer and fasting can shape us into individuals willing to sacrifice for God’s glory and help us live a disciplined life .

 Previous